Surgery for advanced bowel cancer

-Sometimes colorectal cancer can completely block the bowel.
+Sometimes bowel cancer can completely block the bowel.
 This causes symptoms such as pain, vomiting and constipation.
 You may have an operation to unblock the bowel and make an opening onto your abdomen for your bowel movements to pass into a bag (a colostomy).
-This is a big operation just when you may be feeling very low.
-If you can't have a big operation the surgeon can sometimes put in a tube called a stent to keep the bowel open.
+This is quite a big operation and if you are not well enough to have that, your surgeon can sometimes put in a tube called a stent to keep the bowel open.

-A drug called somatostatin or octreotide can help control the symptoms of a blocked bowel instead of an operation.
+Medicines such as somatostatin or octreotide can help to control the symptoms of a blocked bowel instead of an operation.
 Unfortunately, this treatment is only likely to control your symptoms for a limited time.

 Surgery to remove small secondary cancers

-If bowel cancer spreads, it often goes to the liver or lungs.
-If the cancer secondaries are small and there are only one or two, you may be able to have surgery to remove them.
+If bowel cancer spreads, it often goes to the liver or lungs and is called secondary cancer.
+If the secondary cancers are small and there are only one or two, you may be able to have surgery to remove them.
 Surgeons are able to operate more often for cancer spread to the liver than to the lungs.

-There are also some specialised surgical treatments for cancer spread to the liver, such as hepatic artery chemoembolisation, radiofrequency ablation, cryotherapy and microwave ablation.
+There are also some specialised surgical treatments for cancer that has spread to the liver, such as

 Sometimes, when a colorectal cancer comes back in the bowel, it is possible to remove it.
 This is unlikely to cure the cancer because there are usually cancer cells elsewhere in the body that are too small to show up on a scan.
 But removing the bowel tumour may relieve symptoms and help you to feel better.
 And it may be some time before the cancer starts to grow anywhere else.

 Sometimes cancer can grow so that it completely blocks the bowel.
 This is called a bowel obstruction.
 The waste from the food you have digested can't get past the blockage.
 This causes quite a few symptoms such as